Skip to main content

 School education

-In its policy act for 2022 (Atto di indirizzo 2022), the Ministry has given priority to the initial training and continuing professional development of teachers and of all school staff.
-Initial teacher training, recruitment, in-service training and the enhancement of professional development are, in fact, considered the key feature for improving and innovate the education system and to help schools face social, cultural and economic changes.
-To this end, the Ministry has indicated the following priorities:
+In its most recent policy act (Atto di indirizzo 2024), the Ministry of education has given priority to the initial training and continuing professional development of teachers and of all school staff, as key features for improving and innovate the education system and to help schools face social, cultural and economic changes. special attention is given to the continuation of the teacher recruitment plan, to updating the teaching methods of STEM teachers and to ensuring the authority of teachers by reviewing, for example, the measures for assessing student behaviour with a view to more responsible participation in school life.

 Support teachers, at all levels, besides the second-cycle qualification, must attend and pass an additional traineeship programme, organised at universities (DM 30.09.2011).